 The New Year can help you breathe life and spark creativity back into your relationship.
-Start by asking yourselves, “What habits have we formed and how does it help us connect physically, emotionally, sexually, and spiritually?”
-Make a list of all your habits and cross off the ones that move you away from connecting with each other.
+Start by asking yourselves, “What habits have we formed, and how does it help us connect physically, emotionally, sexually, and spiritually?”
+Make a list of all your habits and cross off those that move you away from connecting.

 What new habits might you need to form to help you reconnect in these four areas?
 Maybe it’s creating a date night.

-Perhaps, you want to have new experiences in the bedroom and a new habit will be to choose something of your “Want to Try” list every month.
+Perhaps, you want to have new experiences in the bedroom, and a new habit will be to choose something from your “Want to Try” list every month.
 A new habit could be one night a week listening or reading something with your partner and then sharing your thoughts and feelings afterward.